coleenquadros/configuration/docs/uhc/sop/README.md

   of these service accounts are stored in the `hive.kubeconfig` and `aws_account_operator.kubeconfig` keys of the `clusters-service` secret.

+  Note:
+  Soon this will be changed - both hive and AWS account operator configs will be stored in `external_cluster_services.config`.
+This file contains the complete _kubeconfig_ of those services.

   The OCM clusters service needs full permissions on configuration maps and permissions to create events inside the `uhc-leaderhsip` namespace.